keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 Contexts that are functors thus allow abstraction over unknown cases.
 For example, a function `f: A => B` may be lifted into an `Option[A]` and applied if an instance of `A` is present.
 If no instance of `A` is present, then nothing happens.
 Specifically, by using `map()` the function `f` is unconcerned with the unknown quantity of `A`’s presence.
 Many contexts encode dimensions of unknown quantities, and as functors they completely abstract the nondeterminism of these quantities.

-What this means is that for any context in the desired state, such as a `Some` of `Option[A]` or a `Right` of `Either[X, A]`, the function `f` will be applied when lifted with `map()`.
+What this means is that for any context in the desired case, such as a `Some` of `Option[A]` or a `Right` of `Either[X, A]`, the function `f` will be applied when lifted with `map()`.
 Any number of functions may be applied to the new contexts returned by subsequent applications of `map()`, and they will all apply as the initial context was in the desired case.
 Functors thus represent a form of data transformation, as they transform data if data exists, or they simply return a void context if data does not exist, i.e. they propagate the _undesired case_.

 Functors however only allow transformation of data from a sole instance of a context.
 This means that functions applicable to `map()` may only have the form `f: A => B`.
 Multiple inputs to a function lifted with `map()` are not possible with this abstraction.
 Consequently, as there is only one input, control flow is not possible as `map()` always runs `f` if the context is in its desired case, and no instance of `A` will cause `map()` to return the context in an undesired case to halt further computation against the context.